ArkieCoder/dockerized-solidus/README.md

 Want a do-over?
 Run <code>scripts/do-over.sh</code> and ALL your Docker data (even Docker data not having to do with this project!!!) will go away.
 Use with caution.

 The Rails application is exposed as <code>/app</code>, and can be modified outside of the Docker container, as it is an external volume.
 For your own local commits, make sure you're running <code>git</code> from within this directory, and that the <code>.gitignore</code> and other Git configuration is to your liking.
-Running <code>git</code> from the parent directory of this project is inadvisable, unless you are actually committing to <i>this</i> project>
+Running <code>git</code> from the parent directory of this project is inadvisable, unless you are actually committing to <i>this</i> project.

 # Credits
 The install steps are based on Novneet's blog post at http://www.techienov.com/post/solidus-shop/.